Tunji17/firstbase/README.md

 Go multi chain from the first deploy, firstbase is an MIT licensed open source contract with advanced features, such as single contract address, taxation, multichain bridge integration, that can be used as a great starting platform for launching a multi chain token from day 1. firstbase is 'just enough' of all the things you want in a token made for non technical founders & projects to launch fast.

+## Rules to follow

+Each piece of the contract must have chooseable taxes, turn on or off the parts you want or need

+Example:
+Wallet taxes, on or off
+Reflections, on or off
+Auto liquidity, on or off

 ## What are the main features?